farid809/CarND-Behavioral-Cloning-P3/README.md

 The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture using Keras plot_model from keras.utils library

 ![alt text][image1]